Concentrix (CNXC)

 12. Is Now The Time To Buy Concentrix?

-When considering an investment in Concentrix, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.
+Before making an investment decision, investors should account for Concentrix’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Concentrix has some positive attributes, but it isn’t one of our picks.
-To kick things off, its revenue growth was exceptional over the last five years.
-And while Concentrix’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, its scale and strong customer awareness give it negotiating power.
+We think Concentrix is a solid business.
+First off, its revenue growth was exceptional over the last five years.
+And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its scale and strong customer awareness give it negotiating power.
+On top of that, its sturdy operating margins show it has disciplined cost controls.

-Wall Street analysts have a consensus one-year price target of $64.33 on the company (compared to the current share price of $55.59).
+Wall Street analysts have a consensus one-year price target of $67.67 on the company (compared to the current share price of $58.62), implying they see 15.4% upside in buying Concentrix in the short term.